Remasking Discrete Diffusion Models with Inference-Time Scaling: Experiments

 As shown in Table~\ref{tab:experiment_owt}, \method~scales favorably with inference-time compute, achieving a 15.62$\times$ MAUVE score compared to masked diffusion models and a 2.23$\times$ MAUVE score compared to MDLM with corrector samplers.
 In contrast, masked diffusion models scale poorly with $T$, and corrector sampler methods saturate when $T$ is large.
 For faster sampling where a more limited computational budget is available, \method~is able to maintain sample quality better than baselines.

-\textbf{Ablation: Function of Each Component}~ In Figure \ref{fig:experiment_owt_ablation}, we sequentially ablate each building block of \method.
-Starting with MDLM, we see that each of our proposed sampling improvements increases the MAUVE score, with the largest improvement coming from the remasking ability of \method.
+\textbf{Ablation: Function of Each Component}~ In Figure \ref{fig:experiment_owt_ablation}, we sequentially ablate each building block of \method~and report the MAUVE score of samples.
+Starting with MDLM, we see that each of our proposed sampling improvements increases the MAUVE score, with the largest improvement coming from remasking ability of \method.